NathanRosse/leaflet-challenge/README.md

 Beginning the challenge and trying to get the first step down at the very least.
 I will have a good amount to do Monday to Thursday to get this done.
 Made a good step forward and just got to be diligent in work and spend my free time typing away at this block by block.

+Its been about 3-4 hours of hard coding.
+We have just about everything done now thanks to a variety of outside help such as getting good advice from classmates and seeing similar iterations of earthquake api pulls on stackOverflow.
+Much thanks to chatGPT for helping restructure my code cause lord knows its horrible to see the live webpage go blank after making a single edit to the legend.
+The bar isn't showing up next to the depth numbers and I am not sure what the error is.
+Will keep trying to solve that error but otherwise we have completed part 1 about 95% of the way.

 Background